The Constant Gardener (film): Plot

 Justin receives a threatening note and Ham provides him with a fake passport to travel to Germany to meet with Tessa's contact Birgit.
 She is part of a pharmaceutical watchdog group and is reluctant to speak due to the targeting of her group.
 Justin is attacked in his hotel room and warned to stop investigating.
 Arnold's body is found having been tortured to death, while the announcement of a safe Dypraxa causes KDH's share price to soar.

 Returning to Kenya, Justin confronts Sandy, who admits that Tessa's report was silenced to save KDH from spending millions redeveloping the drug.
 Justin is approached by Curtiss, who has been betrayed by KDH, and brought to a mass grave of Dypraxa test subjects.
 Curtiss points Justin to Dr Lorbeer, Dypraxa's inventor, who has fled to Sudan.
 Tim Donohue, a friend in British intelligence, confirms that Pellegrin had Tessa and Arnold killed.
 Unable to convince Justin to return home, he gives him a gun.

 Justin travels to confront Lorbeer, who is treating remote villagers to atone for the lives claimed by his drug.
 The village is attacked by raiders, but Justin and Lorbeer escape in a UN aid plane, and Lorbeer reveals that he has Pellegrin's letter.
 Tessa convinced him to record the truth about Dypraxa, but he changed his mind, instead informing KDH that Tessa and Arnold were en route to expose the company to the UN.

 Justin convinces the pilot to mail Pellegrin's letter to Ham, and to drop him off at Lake Turkana.
 Removing the bullets from his gun, his final thoughts are of Tessa before he is killed by KDH's henchmen.
 In London at Tessa and Justin's memorial service, Pellegrin lies that Justin committed suicide in the same place his wife died.

 Ham announces the reading of an epistle, but instead reads Pellegrin's letter, exposing the deaths caused by Dypraxa and the subsequent coverup.
 Pellegrin storms out as Ham implicates the British government, KDH, and public complacency regarding the human cost of medicine they take for granted.

 Inspiration and themes

 The plot of the film is loosely based on a real-life case in Kano, Nigeria involving antibacterial testing by Pfizer on small children.

 Production

 The film was shot partly in 16mm on location in Loiyangalani and the slums of Kibera, a section of Nairobi, Kenya.
 Circumstances in the area so affected the cast and crew that producer Simon Channing Williams led the creation of the Constant Gardener Trust in order to address issues of sanitation and education in the area.

+Principal photography of the film occurred from May 10, 2004 to August 7, 2004.

-Kate Winslet was considered for the female lead before Weisz was cast.
+Kate Winslet and Eva Green were considered for the female lead before Weisz was cast.

 Lupita Nyong'o worked as a production assistant on the film.